 Could Vitamin B3 Be the Secret to a Long and Healthy Life?

 A group of scientists from Germany, Switzerland, Norway, and the United States investigated the effects of vitamin B3 supplements in roundworms, which have metabolic pathways that are similar to the human ones.
-Researchers use the parasitic worms because they have a short life span, which makes them easy to study.
+Researchers use the parasitic worms to study lifespan because they have a short life span, which makes them easy to study.
 The team found that the roundworms that were treated with vitamin B3 improved their life span by one-tenth when compared to the animals that did not have the supplement.
+This finding was surprising to many people in the health community.
+1

 Sirtuin: The secret to niacin’s life enhancing power